Job-Meter-Next-Proof

 Source-controlled answers from pages, files, or docs Chatbase Hobby It fits buyers who care about controlled sources, one AI agent, and a small team before broader workflow depth.
 Check Standard when API access, auto retrain, more actions, more source size, or more message credits matter.

-Quote or lead intake FastBots or Chatbase Use the chatbot to collect context and route the lead, not to invent a final price.
+Quote or lead intake FastBots or Chatbase Use the chatbot to collect context and share pricing only from approved sources, live data, or tested calculator actions.
 If the lead needs a live person, CRM write, custom action, or strict review flow, price that workflow before choosing.

 Live chat and human support handoff Tidio Starter or Growth Tidio is a support and live-chat workspace, so its plan fit depends on conversations, Lyro AI, Flows, and team workflow.
 Check Growth, Plus, or Premium/custom when billable conversations, Lyro volume, automation reach, or advanced support features grow.